Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

 }
 ```

 Since C# doesn't [yet](https://github.com/dotnet/csharplang/issues/113) offer a way to define unions directly, this type is implemented as a `struct` that encapsulates a value and a boolean flag used as a discriminator for its two potential states.
 Importantly, both the value and the flag are intentionally kept private, leaving the `Match(...)` method as the only way to observe the contents of an `Option<T>` instance from outside.
-This makes the design safer as it prevents possible runtime errors which would otherwise occur if the consumer tried to unwrap a container that didn't actually have a value.
+This makes the design safer as it prevents possible run-time errors which would otherwise occur if the consumer tried to unwrap a container that didn't actually have a value.

 In order to create new instances, we can use the `Some(...)` and `None()` factory methods, depending on which state we want to represent.
 For example, a simple function that parses an integer number from a string can then look like this: